xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Join requires selection over tiles with same-type units, but this requires an occupiable() check on every_ other_ command_.
+Is this sensible?
+Is this the future the left wants?
+  - [ ] PickMove needs special logic anyway to prevent attack tiles from appearing during the Join ingress.
+So, maybe it can just effect the menu there.
-- [ ] Refactor triggers and ratifies into an accessible module.
+- [x] Refactor triggers and ratifies into an accessible module.
   - [x] Implement each command as a CommandObject
-  - [ ] Migrate RatifyOrder implementation to CommandObjects
+  - [x] Migrate RatifyOrder implementation to CommandObjects
-  - [ ] Migrate SpawnUnit as well; currently broken because it's literally unimplemented, Ratify doesn't know how to handle the serial.
+  - [x] Migrate SpawnUnit as well; currently broken because it's literally unimplemented, Ratify doesn't know how to handle the serial.
   - [x] Also, PickTarget is broken.
 Same reason.

 - [ ] Extra menu cursor to separate class: tell it a position and a width and height, and it will move there and bounce like it ought to.
 Literally it.
 That's all it is.